- INSIDE ATHLETICS

 "Loyola is incredibly fortunate to welcome a leader of Jim's caliber to our athletics program," University President Brian F. Linnane said at the time of Paquette's hiring.
 "His experience and achievements at Boston College - like Loyola, a Jesuit university - demonstrate his profound understanding of the critical role athletics play in thriving universities.
 Boston College shares Loyola's philosophy that the best college athletics programs are distinguished not just by their successes in competition, but by their ability to shape men and women of character who serve as role models for their fellow students.
 I am confident that Jim will build upon the outstanding foundation established and that our Greyhounds athletics programs will continue to provide opportunities for Loyola's student-athletes to excel on the field, in the classroom, and in their communities, and will inspire extraordinary pride and spirit among all members of the university community for many years to come."

-He joined Boston College in 1994 as a development assistant, and later accepted a series of positions of increasing responsibility within the university's athletic fundraising operations.
-As associate director of athletics, he also served as administrator for the Eagles' men's and women's tennis and skiing teams.
+He joined Boston College in 1994 as a development assistant, and later accepted a series of positions of increasing responsibility which included sport oversight and luxury suite sales and operations.

-Boston College secured more than $211 million in athletic fundraising commitments during the time Paquette was a part of the university, and set athletic fundraising records in each of his 16 years at the institution.
-During his tenure at Boston College, the university secured $27 million for the Yawkey Athletics Center, making it the first building on campus to be 100 percent privately funded.
-Additionally, when Paquette arrived at Boston College in 1994, total cash gifts received by BC Athletics were $2 million; in 2009, more than $17 million in cash was received.
+Boston College secured more than $211 million in athletic fundraising commitments, and set athletic fundraising records in each of Paquette's 16 years at the institution.
+Additionally, total cash gifts received by BC Athletics increased from $2 million in 1994 to more than $20 million in 2010.

 During his tenure with the Eagles, he served as vice chair of the ACC Men's Tennis Committee and as a member of the ACC Student-Athlete Welfare Committee.
 Paquette also was a past chair of the ACC Development Committee.
-He served as the first vice president for the National Association of Athletic Development Directors (NAADD) and has served as an officer and executive committee member the past five years.
+He served as the first vice president for the National Association of Athletic Development Directors (NAADD) and was an officer and executive committee member for five years.

 Paquette and his wife Erin have two sons, James and Brian, and the family lives in the Baltimore area.